peteroupc/peteroupc.github.io/randomfunc.md

 In practice, memory is usually divided into _bytes_, or 8-bit integers in the interval [0, 255].
 In this case, a block of memory can be filled with random bits&mdash;

 - by setting each byte in the block to `RNDINT(255)`, or
-- via a PRNG (or another kind of random number generator) that outputs one or more 8-bit chunks at a time.
+- via a PRNG (or another device or program that simulates a "source of random numbers"), if it outputs one or more 8-bit chunks at a time.

 <a id=Examples_of_Using_the_RNDINT_Family></a>
 ### Examples of Using the `RNDINT` Family